$\texttt{Spglib}$: a software library for crystal symmetry search: Identification of space group type

-For the convenience in the following steps, the basis vectors are further transformed to have a specific centring type by multiplying a correction matrix $\mathbf{M}$ with $\mathbf{M}'$ for the Laue classes of $2/m$ and $mmm$ and and the rhombohedral system.
+For convenience in the following steps, the basis vectors are further transformed to have a specific centering type by multiplying a correction matrix $\mathbf{M}$ with $\mathbf{M}'$ for the Laue classes of $2/m$, $mmm$, and the rhombohedral system.
+Otherwise, $\mathbf{M}$ is considered as an identity matrix.
 For those, the correction matrices are listed in Table~\ref{tab:correction-mat}.
-The current centring type is easily identified from $\mathbf{M}'$ using Table.~\ref{tab:centring}.
+The current centering type is easily identified from $\mathbf{M}'$ using Table.~\ref{tab:centering}.

-For the Laue class $2/m$, the basis vectors with the $I$, $A$, and $B$ centring types are transformed to those with the $C$ centring type.
-For the Laue class $mmm$, those with the $A$, and $B$ centring types are transformed to those with the $C$ centring type.
+For the Laue class $2/m$, the basis vectors with the $I$, $A$, and $B$ centering types are transformed to those with the $C$ centering type.
+For the Laue class $mmm$, those with the $A$, and $B$ centering types are transformed to those with the $C$ centering type.
 For the rhombohedral system, a rhombohedrally-centred hexagonal cell is obtained by $\mathbf{M}'$ in either the obverse or reverse setting.
 This is transformed to the primitive rhombohedral cell by $\mathbf{M}_\mathrm{obv}$ if it is the obverse setting or by $\mathbf{M}_\mathrm{rev}$ if it is the reverse setting.
-Only one of $\mathbf{M}'\mathbf{M}_\mathrm{obv}$ or $\mathbf{M}'\mathbf{M}_\mathrm{rev}$ has to be an integer matrix, which is chosen as the transformation matrix.
-By this, it is known whether the rhombohedrally-centred hexagonal cell obtained by $\mathbf{M}'$ is in the obverse or reverse setting.
+Only one of $\mathbf{M}'\mathbf{M}_\mathrm{obv}$ or $\mathbf{M}'\mathbf{M}_\mathrm{rev}$ has to be an integer matrix, which is chosen as the transformation matrix to a primitive rhombohedral cell.